 For online France visa applications, the digital photo must be in PNG, JPG or JPEG format and should not exceed 120 KB in file size.
 Submitting files in unsupported formats such as BMP, TIFF, or PDF may result in application rejection.

-France Visa Photo Background:
+France Visa Photo Background Requirements:

 The background must be plain white or light grey without any patterns, shadows, or visible objects.
 A clean and neutral background is essential for proper biometric identification.